 Lots of people nowadays think that "Lightworker" means you're not grounded, that you aren't practical, and maybe you're one of those people who says "love and light," but hasn't done real, hard, in-depth work.
 That's a mistaken stereotype.
 Most of of us "light and love" folks have done the hard work - it's what made us the "love and light" people we are.
 Besides, our world is in a shitty place right now and has enough darkness.
 I think we're in need of a little more love and light, don't you?

 Anyone can read a book and adopt a title.
 But I was Initiated as a Shamanic Healer at age 11 by Great Spirit.
-And after that, as a teenager, I was trained and initiated into a Shamanic practice in a local group of practitioners..
+And after that, as a teenager, I was trained and initiated into Feycraft, which I consider a Shamanic form of Wicca.

-The idea of a meaningful spiritual practice literally kept me from toppling into the abyss when I was teetering on the edge of suicide.
+The pursuit of a meaningful spiritual practice literally kept me from toppling into the abyss when I was teetering on the edge of suicide.

 I just want to say thank you for the course...
 It was awesome!!
 Well worth doing!
 I hope you continue to offer this to others as well, it is a course well laid out and easy to follow.
 I hope everyone enjoys it as much as I have!